-Accommodation Administration Guidelines Answer Masking Before Testing: • Student's accommodations will list "Answer Masking."
+Accommodation Administration Guidelines Answer Masking Student's accommodations will list "Answer Masking" in Pearson Access.
 During Testing: When answer masking is enabled, multiple choice and multiple select answers will be masked.
 The student will uncover answer options when ready.
 The student may disable this feature by selecting, "Disable Answer Masking" in the user drop-down menu.